Sugar Substitutes: Low Carb Sugar Substitute Guide

 Sugar substitutes all have their own unique tastes and effects.
 Some sugar substitutes are plant-based while others are sugar alcohols.
-So, when choosing your low carb sugar substitute, you may notice that they all have their pros and cons.
-Because of this, I endeavor to use natural sugar substitutes when possible.
+And now there is a pretty awesome fruit-based sugar substitute!
+So, until now, when choosing your low carb sugar substitute, you would be forced to choose between all the different pros and cons.

 Pure Stevia is an all natural plant-based low carb sugar substitute.
 So, it does not cause digestive issues like most sugar alcohols.
 Therefore, it is a first choice with regards to health and eliminating side effects.
-However, as a leaf extract, pure stevia can leave you with a bitter aftertaste.
+However, this particular leaf extract can leave some people with a bitter aftertaste.

 Erythritol is another low carb sugar substitute.
 It is a sugar alcohol with the least laxative effect.
 It is often sold in combination with other low carb sugar substitutes like Swerve (Confection and Granular).
 Interestingly, it is one of the sugar substitutes that gives only 3/4 the sweetness of real sugar.
 Another sugar substitute brand provides a nice Stevia-Erythritol Blend.

 Sugar Alcohols Guide